22015680/Coding_One/README.md

 I have learnt a lot this term, starting with one dimensional sound, moving on to two dimensional graphics and then to three dimensional space.
-I am particularly interested in 3D and realise the power of 3D engines, so I have chosen to use the three.js 3d library to create my final project.
-I started the project by creating a scene based on the three. js official documentation, which included a Scene, a Perspective Camera and a renderer.
+I am particularly interested in 3D and realise the power of 3D engines, so I have chosen to use the three.js 3d library to create my final project. <br>I started the project by creating a scene based on the three. js official documentation, which included a Scene, a Perspective Camera and a renderer.
 To build a 3D world I need a skybox, so I created a cube to act as a mapping container and applied textures to six faces respectively.
 I also added an ambient light to the